GandelXIV/fetchflash/README.md

 # fetchflash
-Install Adobe Flash software locally.
+Install Adobe Flash web software on your own machine

 # installation
 The only needed file is fetchflash.py.